 The Penalties For Non-Compliance can be costly if tax payment is not remitted properly and on time.
 If tax return is delinquent, the following penalties apply:

 These taxes are due on the 1st of the month following the month of collection.
 Payments are considered delinquent if not postmarked by the 20th of the remitting month.
-You will receive a booklet with monthly coupons to pay your taxes.

 A Temporarily Inactive Form is provided for you to file if applicable.
 No monthly coupon is required if you have filed for inactive status.
 This applies to most seasonal renters.
 A coupon for $0 doesn’t have to be filed when the Temporarily Inactive Form is on file.
 If no coupon sent or inactive form filed a $50 penalty will apply.